tiffanyfay/bootiful-kubernetes-operators-workshop/workshop/content/exercises/reconciler.md

           }

 ```
 In the case of an API error, we are requeuing the request after ten seconds.
+If you want to get more information on the actual case of the exception, there is also an `ApiException.getResponseBody` method available.

 To apply the ConfigMap to the Kubernetes cluster via the Kubernetes API, we could configure a `GenericKubernetesApi` instance for it, but the **Kubernetes Java Client also provides classes with a higher abstraction for the out-of-the-box Kubernetes resources**.
 Those are structured based on the API the resources belong to.
 As we can see based on the following command, for ConfigMaps, it's the `CoreV1Api` class, which we inject an instance of via the constructor and configure later.